hax2/glazewm-cheatsheet-shortcut/README.md

 # glazewm cheatsheet shortcut
-adds a shortcut to show glazewm shortcuts
+adds a shortcut to display the glazewm cheatsheet as an image
+## Usage
+- alt + g to show cheatsheet
+- alt + g a second time to see the keyboard diagram
+- esc to exit
+- can be remapped by editting the ahk

 ## Installation
 1. put the ahk script and the image in the same folder